 A Star Wars Connection

 David and Roger Cooper plotted to poison Sameena Imam in 2014 through text messages coded with Star Wars phrases, the Mirror reported.
-She was having an affair with Roger, and although she believed that by 2015 they would be together publically, he didn’t want his wife to know about their relationship, Vice reported.
+She was having an affair with Roger, and although she believed that by 2015 they would be together publicly, he didn’t want his wife to know about their relationship, Vice reported.

 The brothers decided to kill Imam and spent months planning the murder.
 They first attempted to have David abduct her on December 12, exchanging messages like “Death Star Complete” and “Stay on target, you are expected Vader,” but the plan failed.
 Then, on Christmas Eve 2014, Roger and Imam arrived at David’s home in Leicester and David smothered her with a rag soaked in chloroform.

-David disposed of the poor woman’s body just hours after her death.
+David disposed of the woman’s body just hours after her death.
 After police were informed she was missing following Boxing Day, her car was found miles away from her body on January 4, 2015, Vice reported.
 Finally, after a tip from the public, her body was found and the brothers were arrested on suspicion of murder on January 7, 2014.
 On October 21, 2015, Roger and David were both found guilty of murder and are still sitting in jail.

 The Santa of Covina